PoojaShylaja/Cyclistic-Bike-Share/README.md

 Key stake holders are : The director of marketing, Lily Moreno, Cyclistic marketing analytics team,Cyclistic executive team

-Data Sources are from [the Cyclistic trip data]( https://divvy-tripdata.s3.amazonaws.com/index.html)

-I have collected data from January 2022 to December 2022.

 ## Prepare Phase